timurgepard/RevolverFFT/README.md

 Time Sequence: 1440

 Facets (heads): 10.
-Each facet is 144 lenght and normalized separately
+Each facet is 144 length and normalized separately

 Layer: 1